-The athlete competing in the first discipline should securely attach the timing chip to their ankle.
+The athlete competing in the first discipline should securely attach the timing chip to their left ankle.
 The chip and strap should be handed off to the next relay member inside the Transition Area ONLY at the designated RELAY area.
-Each athlete should only wear the chip on the ankle, never on the wrist.
+Each athlete should only wear the chip on the left ankle, never on the wrist.
 Do not just grab it and go.
 You must make sure it is secure on your ankle before leaving the Transition Area.
 Exchanging outside of the Transition Area could result in a disqualification.

 There will be a designated rack(s) for RELAYS only.
 This is typically near one of the exit/entry points.
 Please make sure all relay member’s gear is in this designated area.
 Even when the Transition Area is closed, relay members may still have access to the Transition Area to warm up and prepare for their discipline.

 Each athlete will be assigned a timing chip and strap.
 These will be available race morning unless otherwise stipulated in your race confirmation.
 After check-in, proceed into transition and your bag will be at your spot on the rack.
 Please ensure your bib number and timing strap match.

 You are responsible for this chip and strap.
 Failure to turn it in for ANY reason will result in a $40 charge.